hoepeyemi/coxy/frontend/BLACK_WHITE_BRANDING_GUIDE.md

 ## 🎯 **Best Practices**

 ### **✅ Do:**
-- Use `iris-primary` for main brand elements and CTAs
+- Use `coxy-primary` for main brand elements and CTAs
-- Use `iris-secondary` for secondary actions and accents
+- Use `coxy-secondary` for secondary actions and accents
-- Use `iris-accent` for special highlights and important elements
+- Use `coxy-accent` for special highlights and important elements
-- Use `iris-light` for subtle backgrounds and soft elements
+- Use `coxy-light` for subtle backgrounds and soft elements
-- Use `iris-dark` for high-contrast text and important information
+- Use `coxy-dark` for high-contrast text and important information
 - Maintain consistent contrast ratios
 - Test both light and dark modes